translate/pootle/docs/server/upgrading.rst

 .. code-block:: bash

-  $ pootle syncdb
+  $ pootle syncdb --noinput

 .. note::

-  At this point in time, and due to Pootle's transtioning to South, you will need to run a fake migration action in order to let South know which is your current database schema.
+  At this point in time, and due to Pootle's transitioning to South, you will need to run a fake migration action in order to let South know which is your current database schema.

   You can execute the fake migration by running the following: